TimN1987/SchoolBookingsApp/README.md

 The majority of database operations were implemented **asynchronously** to ensure smooth background processing of data without blocking the UI thread.
 Due to the small-scale nature of the application and database, only one **Sqlite connection** was opened and so tasks were not run in parallel (although this approach was considered).
 Although the application’s data load is lightweight, implementing **asynchronous** methods ensures better scalability and makes the underlying logic more reusable for future, larger applications.

 ## 🔨 Future Improvements:

+- 🧑‍🎨 UI and UX Enhancements:
+  Enable the viewing of more granular data overviews on the dashboard, for example next meeting, average student scores and bookings by class.
+Enable visual displays of student data, such as bar graphs of data by subject.
+- 📂 Cleaner Project Structure:
+  Ensure that the project structure is more clearly organised, for example moving the *Services* folder outside the *MVVM* folder, ensuring that namespace references are corrected as required.
+This would make the separation of concerns clearer.
+- 📈 Enable data tracking:
+  Add the ability to save multiple sets of data and meeting records for each student, allowing

 ## 🌟 Project Highlights: